rsasada/push_swap/README.md

 The **push_swap** project is a very simple and highly effective algorithm project: data will need to be sorted.
 You have at your disposal a set of int values, 2 stacks and a set of instructions to manipulate both stacks.

-This project contains 2 programs:
+This project contains １ programs:
-- The first, named **checker** which takes integer arguments and reads instructions on the standard output.
-Once read,checker executes them and displays `OK` if integersare sorted.
-Otherwise, it will display `KO`.
 - The second one called **push_swap** which calculates and displays on the standard output the smallest progam using *push_swap instruction language* that sorts inte-ger arguments received.

 ## push_swap instructions